Asinan: Name

-Asinan means salty food; in this context are vegetables or fruits.
-In Surabaya, this kind of dish is called sayur asin (salty vegetable).
+Asinan means salty food; in this context is vegetables or fruits.
+In Surabaya, this dish is called sayur asin (salty vegetable).

 Ingredients

-Ingredients of asinan sayur has in common with kimchi.
+Ingredients of asinan sayur have in common with kimchi.
 Their main ingredients are cabbage, cucumber, and salt.
 They both have the cabbage salted, but in kimchi the salting process takes longer than the process in asinan.
-Other ingredients includes bean sprouts, chili, and terasi.
+Other ingredients include bean sprouts, chili, and terasi.

 Variants

 There are two main variants: asinan sayur and asinan buah (salted vegetable and salted fruit).
 Asinan sayur is also called asinan Jakarta or asinan Betawi.
-However, according to Indonesian food expert William Wongso, it doesn't guarantee the dish is original from Jakarta.
+However, according to Indonesian food expert William Wongso, it doesn't guarantee the dish is originally from Jakarta.
 It might be influenced by Indian, Chinese, Arab, Portuguese, or Dutch cuisine.